So one recent survey we did really brought out a healthy debate: does your VP of Sales really need to be a product expert?

 Many of the comments said it was more important a VP of Sales understand process and leadership more than the product itself.
 That others like Sales Engineers and the product team can fill in the blanks on the product during a sales process.

-Here is what I do know: at least for any startup under $20m-$30m ARR, and probably under $50m ARR, I see VP of Sales fail when they don’t understand the product.
+Here is what I do know: at so many SaaS startups under $20m-$30m ARR, and probably under $50m ARR, I see VP of Sales fail when they don’t truly understand the product.
+Again and again and again.

 I see this again and again, especially when a VP of Sales comes from a “simpler” product to a more complicated product.
 They often melt.
 Or when a VP of Sales used to selling to a sales or marketing persona sells a complex vertical product requiring a lot of domain knowledge.
 Or when a VP of Sales used to selling to business people has to sell an API to developers.